tjhunter/karps/doc/paper/scratch.md

 # A formalism for data systems

 This is considerations for formalizing some ideas found in modern data systems.

 The code examples are done using mathematical notations and Haskell functions, which should be clear enough in most of the case.

+## General principles

+Distribution of computation
+Representation is not observable

 ## Setting